beginning of content

 Congenital adrenal hyperplasia

-Congenital adrenal hyperplasia is an inherited condition that is usually found in babies and children.
+Congenital adrenal hyperplasia is an inherited condition.
+It's usually found in babies and children.

 Conn syndrome

 Conn syndrome is the most common cause of 'primary aldosteronism' — where there is too much of the hormone aldosterone.
-In Conn syndrome, the excess aldosterone is made by a benign (non-cancerous) tumour in one of the adrenal glands.
+This is caused by a benign (non-cancerous) tumour in one of your adrenal glands.

 The main treatment for Conn syndrome is surgery to remove your affected adrenal gland.